flipp-oss/deimos/README.md

   # will look for: my.namespace.requests.Index.avsc
   #                my.namespace.responses.Index.avsc

+  # Can use mapping to change the schema but keep the namespaces,
+  # i.e. use the same schema name across the two namespaces
+  schemas create: 'CreateTopic'
+  # will look for: my.namespace.requests.CreateTopic.avsc
+  #                my.namespace.responses.CreateTopic.avsc

   # If all routes use the default, you can add them all at once
   schemas :index, :show, :update